Newly Swissed Online Magazine

 Sept 30: Désalpe in Le Boéchet

 There's only one cattle drive in the entire canton of Jura.
-Around 2:30 PM, a dozen farmer families and their cattle are set to return from the Jura hills to Boéchet.
-Music, a parade, and an artisanal market will be in the morning.
+Around 2:30 PM, a dozen farmer families and their cattle will return from the Jura hills to Boéchet.
+In the morning, there will be music, a parade, and an artisanal market.

 Sept 30: Cattle drive in Klöntal near Glarus